 generally do not develop a serious illness even if bitten by an infected mosquito.

 Experts refer to the “four Ds” as the most effective ways to prevent West Nile virus:

 - DRAIN – Eliminate all sources of standing water on your property, including flower pots, old tires, rain gutters and bird baths.
 If you have a pond, use mosquitofish or commercially available products to eliminate mosquito larvae.
 Neglected swimming pools are also prime habitat for mosquito development.
 The San Joaquin County Mosquito and Vector Control District continues to take action to reduce mosquito populations in the area and is available to help with neglected pools and the prevention of mosquito development.
 To request District service, call 209-982-4675, 1-800-300-4675 or visit the District website at www.sjmosquito.org

 - DEET – Apply insect repellent containing DEET, picaradin, oil of lemon eucalyptus or IR 3535 according to label instructions.
 Apply repellent only to exposed skin and/or clothing.
 DEET can be used safely on infants and children two months of age and older (http://www.cdc.gov/ncidod/dvbid/westnile/repellentupdates.htm).

 - DAWN AND DUSK – Mosquitoes that carry WNV tend to bite in the early morning and evening hours, so it is important to wear repellent when outdoors.
 Make sure that your doors and windows have tight-fitting screens to keep out mosquitoes.
 Repair or replace screens with tears or holes.

 - DRESS – Wear clothing that reduces the risk of skin exposure (i.e., long pants and long-sleeved shirts).

-Residents are encouraged to report dead birds on the California Department of Public Health (CDPH) WNV
+Residents are encouraged to report dead birds online at the California West Nile virus website